 As Council has steadily reduced its involvement in waste management and minimisation programmes over the past nine years, we rely more heavily on community providers to support the community in minimising and diverting its waste.
-Given WRRT's strong position in delivering these services, support from the community, and its expertise in waste minimisation and diversion, there is an opportunity to increase their role, and therefore the contribution they make, through providing them with additional support where possible (for example, by providing the funding to them to engage an education resource - refer to previous page).
+Given WRRT's strong position in delivering these services, support from the community, and its expertise in waste minimisation and diversion, there is an opportunity to increase their role, and therefore the contribution they make, through providing them with additional support where possible (for example, by providing some funding to them to engage an education resource - refer to previous page).

-Council is proposing to continue providing an annual grant to WRRT so it can continue to provide a high standard of waste diversion services for the community.
-We also propose to provide them with additional funding to support other smaller community providers, and potentially to employ a waste minimisation education resource on a contract basis (refer to the proposals on pages 31 and 34)
+Council will continue providing an annual grant to WRRT so they can continue to deliver a high standard of waste diversion services for the community and will consider requests for additional funding to them on a case-by-case basis.